huss-osman/devops-learning/06-aws/networking/09-nat-gateway.md

 * NAT Gateways are fully managed AWS services
 * NAT Gateways require an Internet Gateway
 * NAT Gateways use an Elastic IP Address
-* NAT Gateways automatically scale with demand
+* NAT Gateways automatically scale up to 100 Gbps
 * NAT Gateways are deployed in public subnets
-* One NAT Gateway is recommended per Availability Zone for high availability
+* One NAT Gateway per Availability Zone is recommended for high availability
+* Route Tables direct private subnet traffic to the NAT Gateway
+* NAT Gateways require minimal maintenance compared to NAT Instances
+* NAT Instances provide greater flexibility but require manual management and scaling
 * Billing is based on hourly usage and data processed

 ---